kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 ## Sessions in Cookies

-You can store the id token, access token, and other cookies on the client side.
-To do this you will need to configure the `session` with the `cookie` configurations.
-Here, we set the `keyPrefix` to add a prefix to the cookie name.
-This will expose the raw cookie value to the client, for more secure options please look at the next steps in symmetric cookie encryption.
+You can store the ID token, access token, and other tokens that are returned from your OIDC provider in a cookie on the client side.
+To do this, you configure your cookie options, such as the `keyPrefix` that you want to add to the token name, in the `oauth2.oidcAuthorizationCode.session.cookie` section of your authconfig as shown in the following example.
+After a client successfully authenticates with the OIDC provider, the tokens are stored in the `Set-Cookie` response header and sent to the client.
+If you set a `keyPrefix` value in your cookie configuration, the prefix is added to the name of the token before it is sent to the client, such as `Set-Cookie: <myprefix>_id-token=<ID_token>`.
+To prove successful authentication with the OIDC provider in subsequent requests, clients send their tokens in a `Cookie` header.

-Current limitations apply to the size of cookies.
-Cookies cannot be larger than 4KB.
-Approaches to limit the size of the cookies or using redis sessions are solutions around this.
+Cookie headers can have a maximum size of 4KB.
+If you find that your cookie header exceeds this value, you can either limit the size of the cookie header or [store the tokens in Redis](#sessions-in-redis) and send back a Redis session ID instead.

+{{% notice warning %}}
+Storing the raw, unencrypted tokens in a cookie header is not a recommended security practice as they can be manipulated through malicious attacks.
+To encrypt your tokens, see [Symmetric cookie encryption](#symmetric-cookie-encryption).
+For a more secure setup, [store the tokens in a Redis instance](#sessions-in-redis) and send back a Redis session ID in the cookie header.
+{{% /notice %}}

 Example configuration:
 {{< highlight yaml "hl_lines=19-21" >}}